- How is acute lymphocytic leukemia treated?

 Chemotherapy for acute lymphocytic leukemia

 Chemotherapy (chemo) is the use of drugs to kill cancer cells.
 Usually the drugs are given into a vein or by mouth.
 Once the drugs enter the bloodstream, they spread throughout the body.
-But most chemo drugs don't reach the area around the brain and spinal cord.
-That's why they may need to be put right into the cerebrospinal fluid to kill cancer cells in that area.
+Most chemo drugs don't reach the area around the brain and spinal cord, so the drugs may also need to be put right into the cerebrospinal fluid to kill cancer cells in that area.

 Side effects of chemo

-While chemo drugs kill cancer cells, they can also damage normal cells.
-This happens because they target fast growing cells such as cancer cells, but in the process they also damage other fast growing cells.
+Chemo drugs kill fast-growing cells such as cancer cells, but in the process they also damage other normal cells that grow fast.

-The side effects of chemo depend on the type and dose of drugs given and the length of time they are taken.
+The side effects of chemo depend on the type and dose of drugs given and how long they are taken.
 Common side effects might include:

 - Hair loss